RichEwin/Portfolio/week-five.md

 Tuesday

 - GOAL: Continue to explore Javascript and Jasmine.
 - PLAN: Work my way through the Javascript Codecademy course to help engrain my learning of a new language.
+Work with my pairing partner to build a Thermostat webb app with Javascript and TDD with Jasmine.
-- EVIDENCE:
+- EVIDENCE: [Here](https://github.com/RichEwin/Thermostat) is a link to the Thermostat app.

 Wednesday

-- GOAL:
+- GOAL: Continue to build the Thermostat app.
-- PLAN:
+- PLAN: Work my way through online resources on how to use HTML / CSS.
-- EVIDENCE:
+- EVIDENCE:[Here](https://github.com/RichEwin/Thermostat) is a link to the Thermostat app.

 Thursday